 - Saying goodbye: Unusual or unexpected visits or calls to family and friends; saying goodbye to people as if they won’t be seen again.

-People who exhibit these signs are often communicating their distress, hoping to get a response.
+People who exhibit these signs of potential suicide are often communicating their distress, hoping to get a response.
 This is very useful information that shouldn’t be ignored.

 If you think a loved one or friend might hurt himself or herself, call the National Suicide Prevention Lifeline at 800-273-TALK.
 Counselors are available 24 hours a day, 7 days a week.
 The service is available to anyone.
 All calls are confidential.